samzhangjy/GoogleSpider/docs/Part 3: Fetching Wiki.md

 ```

 I've also uploaded all the tutorial code to [GitHub](https://github.com/samzhangjy/GoogleSpider), so check that out if you want.
-The commit hash will be updated after I finished writing this post.
+Click on [this link](https://github.com/samzhangjy/GoogleSpider/tree/fc819155e5e6c9ac88554e1d14c78ca695705398) to see the code for this tutorial until Part 3.

 ## Conclusion